 Many eyes (and ears) are fixed on the trials in Bonython and the results will help to inform drone delivery best practice going forward – both in Australia and abroad.

-One final thing: take a quick look at this related story about the potential for delivery drones to be used as “marketing snoops”.
-What do you think?
+One final thing: take a quick look at this related story about the potential for delivery drones to be used as marketing snoops.
+Let us know down below what you think.

 Feature photo by Denys Nevozhai from Unsplash.